moby/moby/docs/sources/reference/api/docker_remote_api_v1.14.md

 ## 2.3 Misc

-### Build an image from Dockerfile via STDIN
+### Build an image from Dockerfile via stdin

 `POST /build`

-Build an image from Dockerfile via STDIN
+Build an image from Dockerfile via stdin

     **Example request**: